murkl/arch-os/docs/CONTRIBUTING.md

 git commit --allow-empty -m "chore: release 2.0.0" -m "Release-As: 2.0.0"
 ```

-**Note:** _`.github/release-please-config.json` says where the version stands, `.github/.release-please-manifest.json` remembers the last one.
-Neither is edited by hand either._
+**Note:** _`.github/release-please-config.json` says where the version stands, `.github/.release-please-manifest.json` remembers the last one, and the release pull request raises both together. `make check` reads them back against each other, so a version typed into one of them fails at a desk rather than as a download named after a release nobody made._

 ## Releasing